kakush30/nasa-meteorite-analysis/README.md

 ![img2](https://raw.githubusercontent.com/kakush30/nasa-meteorite-analysis/master/img/100_years.png)

-Yes the technologies advance, the number of events of meteorite strikes that reported increased with each passing year.
+As the technologies advance, the number of events of meteorite strikes that reported increased with each passing year.

 #### Average mass of meteorites in recorded data